 She jumps off the bed and almost trips on her own feet, her legs scrambling towards the shoe rack by the dresser.
 Two pairs of shoes are missing, but three were thankfully left alone.
 On her knees, she sticks both hands inside her beat-up Doc Martens and pales when she feels nothing but the scratchy in-step of her boots.

 Her rainy day stash is gone.

 A nice chunk of the payments she'd received for her last five successful assignments as a bail bond agent, all gone.

 Yeah, most of her money is safely stashed in the bank, but still.
 Three grand is still three fucking grand.
 Whoever the perp is, Emma has half the mind to set his face on fire, put the flames out with a fork and stomp on it with Regina's three-inch Jimmy Choo's.
 She's the Sheriff and she needs to uphold the law, but damn does retribution seem like such a sweet idea right now.
 That bastard had targeted her specifically; only her things got stolen.
-Henry and Regina's stuff were left untouched.
+Henry and Regina's stuff was left untouched.

 This is personal.